Ivan-Alone/InstaStories-Saver/README.en.md

 * **incognito** - enable *incognito* mode (the author can't check that you watched his stories) (default is **missing**, accepts *true*/*false*)

+## Чёрный и белый списки

+Now the program supports whitelist and blacklist.
+They are mutually exclusive, that is, you can use only one of the lists, or none.
+The white list has priority, that is, if there is a white list, the black list will not be taken into account.
+To create lists, create **whitelist.txt** or **blacklist.txt** in the **bin/** folder for the white and black lists, respectively.
+Record format: 1 nickname - one line.
+If there is at least one entry in the white list, the black list will be completely ignored.
+The program will download stories only when nicknames from the white list have them.
+Also, the program will completely ignore downloading stories from accounts in the black list (if the white list is empty).
+These lists are very useful when you need to download stories of only certain people, and in your subscriptions there are a lot of unnecessary to save accounts.

 #### Scripting and Task Scheduler

 This program can be used with your task scheduler.
 It is enough that the scheduler runs the start file in the folder with its.